Learn more about Hormones and how they affect your health

 Click on the topic of your choice for more information on each hormone topic.

 - BHRT Hormone Pellets: BHRT can enhance vitality, muscle mass and energy levels along with improving bone, brain, breast and heart health.
-It can also improve focus memory, metabolism, sexual performance while decreasing depression, anxiety, and weight gain.
+It can also improve focus memory, metabolism, libido while decreasing depression, anxiety, and weight gain.

 - Depression and Cortisol: Depression can be related to Cortisol, which is a chemical and neurotransmitter, which allows the transmission of signals from one nerve cell to another with the purpose of activating a receptor.
 They help modulate our mood, sleep, memory, learning, eating habits, sexual desire, concentration, and emotional well-being